Watch CBS News

 (Photo: KDKA Weather Center)

+Areas north of I-80 have the better chance for heavy downpours and strong to severe storms with a tornado possible.
 The Pittsburgh area needs rain, and while Beryl could bring an inch, it looks like it'll be about a half an inch to a quarter inch.

 After Beryl hit the U.S. on Monday, slamming into the Gulf Coast just south of Houston, more than 2 million people lost power.
-At least three deaths have been reported in Texas, according to CBS News.
+At least seven deaths have been reported in Texas, according to CBS News.

 Beryl caused at least 11 deaths when it hit the Caribbean islands last week, CBS News reported.
 It also slammed into Tulum, Mexico, as a Category 2 hurricane before weakening to a tropical storm.